-When you’re trying to get yourself and kids packed, ready and out the door, preparing a healthy breakfast might take the backseat — so everyone ends up skipping breakfast.
-Luckily, crockpot breakfasts are becoming all the rage.
+When you’re trying to get yourself and kids packed, ready and out the door, preparing a healthy breakfast might take the backseat — so many people end up skipping breakfast.
+Luckily, crockpot breakfast recipes are becoming all the rage.

-Try some of my favorite crockpot breakfast recipes and kick off your day on the right foot.
+Try some of my favorite crockpot breakfast recipes, and kick off your day on the right foot.

 19 Crockpot Breakfast Recipes